Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 <details>
 <summary>Phishing</summary>

 Adversaries may send phishing messages to elicit sensitive information and/or gain access to victim systems.
 All forms of phishing are electronically delivered social engineering.
-Phishing can be targeted, known as spearphishing.
-In spearphishing, a specific individual, company, or industry will be targeted by the adversary.
+Phishing can be targeted, known as spear phishing.
+In spear phishing, a specific individual, company, or industry will be targeted by the adversary.
 More generally, adversaries can conduct non-targeted phishing, such as in mass malware spam campaigns.

 Adversaries may send victim’s emails containing malicious attachments or links, typically to execute malicious code on victim systems or to gather credentials for use of [Valid Accounts](https://attack.mitre.org/techniques/T1078).
 Phishing may also be conducted via third-party services, like social media platforms.
 </details>